kreta99/QS-Custom-Forms/README.md

 ## Prerequisites
 Qlik Sense November 2017 or above, Node.js with npm modules: request, fs
 ## Installing
 Install node.js.
 Copy custom_forms.js to any directory.
-Make sure that custom_form.js script can access Qlik Sense cerficates (line 5 with path), if not export them form QMC.
+Make sure that custom_forms.js script can access Qlik Sense cerficates (line 5 with path), if not export them form QMC.
 Update variable hostname (line 10) if needed.
 ## Using
 Prepare you custom forms: login, logout and error.
 If you want to redirec user after logout (for example in SSO scenarions) use logout with redirection sample.
 Each form must be one html file, so include all resources as css, js, images etc in html.
 Copy forms to the directory where custom_forms.js exists.
 Open windows Power Shell as Administrator, go to folder with custom_forms.js and execute command: "node custom_forms".
-This utility will read your html forms, encode them and update Qlik Proxy properties.
+This utility will read your html forms from following files: login_custom.html, logout_custom.html, error_custom.html, encode them and update Qlik Proxy properties.
 ## Qlik Sense configuration
 To enable login form, go to QMC, Virtual Proxy and change 'Windows authenctication pattern' to Form.